We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - weakened immune system

 People at risk of a vitamin B-6 deficiency include those who have:

 Manufacturers add biotin to many hair, skin, and nail supplements.
-However, the NIH state that there is not sufficient evidence to conclude whether taking extra biotin helps with hair, skin, or nails.
+However, the NIH state that there is

 Some people believe that biotin may help with psoriasis.